 NMFS employees determine which tasks are incremental before attributing their time spent on these tasks to the cost recovery program.
-NMFS employees and their supervisors discuss the task and consult with the cost recovery coordinator, senior policy consultants and/or general counsel, if necessary.
+NMFS employees and their supervisors discuss the task and consult with the cost recovery coordinator, supervisors, and/or general counsel, if necessary.
 If they determine that the task would not have occurred if the trawl rationalization program were not in place, then NMFS employees record their time spent on the task with the appropriate cost recovery code.
 NMFS seeks to make this determination early in the process.
-For example, when the Council begins talking about a new groundfish action, NMFS would discuss whether the action would be considered incremental before any NMFS work on the task has begun.
+For example, when the Council begins consideration of a new groundfish action, NMFS discusses whether the action would be considered incremental before any NMFS work begins.

 When evaluating the incremental status of tasks, NMFS may determine that some tasks are partially incremental.
 If NMFS makes such a determination, NMFS staff would be instructed to allocate their time into incremental and non-incremental hours.
+These same methods would be used if it is determined that a task, such as Cost Recovery Annual Report, is relevant to more than one sector.
 For example:

-- 1) NMFS can determine a ratio of a task is recoverable (i.e., 75% recoverable and 25% not recoverable) and split their time spent on the project by the ratio.
-For example, the West Coast Groundfish Observer Program (WCGOP) deducts 25% of the Shorebased IFQ Program observer costs to account for the observer coverage that existed prior to the implementation of the trawl rationalization program. - 2) NMFS can have a project that is composed of both recoverable and non-recoverable tasks.
-NMFS employees would allocate their time based on the time spent on each task.
+1) NMFS can determine a ratio of a task is recoverable (i.e., 75% recoverable and 25% not recoverable) and split their time spent on the project by the ratio.
+For example, the West Coast Groundfish Observer Program (WCGOP) deducts 25% of the Shorebased IFQ Program observer costs to account for the observer coverage that existed prior to the implementation of the trawl rationalization program.

+2) NMFS employees can also allocate their time based on the time spent on each task.
 For example, the 2017 inseason action involved modifying the at-sea allocations (recoverable for each sector) as well as changing the open access sablefish trip limits (not recoverable).

-NMFS has determined the incremental cost of employees' time by using those recoverable costs directly attributable to management, data collection, and enforcement of the trawl rationalization program.
-The majority of employees included in this estimate are either employees directly hired to work on the trawl rationalization program or employees whose time has been directed away from other agency duties to work on the trawl rationalization program (e.g., less time spent on grant work, recreational fisheries issues, and open access issues).
+NMFS has determined the incremental cost of employees' time by using those recoverable costs directly attributable to management, data collection and analysis, and enforcement of the trawl rationalization program.
+The majority of employees included in this estimate are either employees directly hired to work on the trawl rationalization program or employees whose time was directed away from other agency duties to work on the trawl rationalization program (e.g., less time spent on grant work, recreational fisheries issues, and open access issues).

-Table 1 provides a summary of the total incremental costs from FY 2017 from each Financial Management Center (FMC) used to determine the DPC for each sector used in calculation of the 2017 fee percentages.
+Table 1 provides a summary of the total incremental costs from fiscal year 2018 (FY2018) from each Financial Management Center (FMC) used to determine the DPC for each sector used in calculation of the 2018 fee percentages.

 Table 1.
-DPC associated with management, data collection, and enforcement of all sectors of the Trawl Rationalization Program by FMC, FY 2017 (October 1, 2016 to September 30, 2017).
+DPC associated with management, data collection, and enforcement of all sectors of the TrawlRationalization Program by FMC, FY 2018 (October 1, 2017 to September 30, 2018).

-Cost Category West Coast Region (WCR) Northwest Fisheries Science Center (NWFSC) isheries Science Enforcement Personnel \$899,470.66 \$1,248,247.93 \$73,339.20 \$2,221,057.79 IFQ \$833,598.38 \$1,114,961.16 \$67,228.15 \$2,015,787.69 MS \$30,509.31 \$93,864.77 \$4,078.85 \$128,452.93 C/P \$35,362.97 \$39,422.00 \$2,032.20 \$76,817.17 Total \$899,470.66 \$1,248,247.93 \$73,339.20 \$2,221,057.79
+Cost Category West Coast Region (WCR) Northwest Fisheries Science Center (NWFSC) Office of Law Enforcement (OLE) Total (before adjustment) IFQ \$654,822.52 \$997,189.43 \$101,641.62 \$1,753,653.57 MS \$21,866.39 \$49,534.00 \$0.00 \$71,400.39 С/Р \$24,048.54 \$14,724.47 \$8,405.22 \$47,178.23 Total \$700,737.45 \$1,061,447.90 \$110,046.84 \$1,872,232.19